Aitchison College: History

+In his famous Macaulay's Minute on Education (1835) the prominent British politician and historian Thomas Babington Macaulay said:"We must at present do our best to form a class who may be interpreters between us and the millions whom we govern; a class of persons, Indian in blood and colour, but English in tastes, in opinions, in morals, and in intellect."This document was instrumental in shaping the colonial education system in India.
+The goal was to produce a group of westernised elites who would help the British administer their empire and spread European culture.

 On 3 November 1886, the Viceroy Earl of Dufferin and Ava laid the foundation stone of the main building.
 The building was designed by Bhai Ram Singh and built by Sir Ganga Ram, one a leading architect and the other a leading builder of that time.

 The college is named after the then Lt.
 Governor of the Punjab, Sir Charles Umpherston Aitchison, who, addressing the students in 1888, said:

 Much, very much, is expected of you.
 It is one of the Best Schools in Lahore with countless high authority and famous people once as students.

-I trust you will use well the opportunities here afforded of you both for your education and for the formation of your character. ...
-This is an institution from which you will banish everything in thought and word and act that is mean, dishonourable or impure, and in which you will cultivate everything that is virtuous, true, manly and gentlemanly.
+The institution emphasized the importance of education and character development.
+In an address, students were encouraged to pursue their studies while cultivating values such as virtue, honesty, discipline, and integrity.

 Wards at Ambala

 The history of Aitchison College goes back to the Ward's School at Ambala Cantonment which was envisioned in 1864 by Captain Tighe, then D.C. of Ambala.
-Established in 1868, it was originally intended for the education of young princes of the area but on the insistence of Sir Henry Davies - the Lieutenant Governor of Punjab, it widened its scope in 1874 to cater for the education of all the other heirs of the Princely states living in other parts of Punjab.
+Established in 1868, it was originally intended for the education of young princes of the area but on the insistence of Sir Henry Davies - the Lieutenant Governor of Punjab, it widened its scope in 1874 to cater for the education of all the other heirs of the princely states living in other parts of Punjab.
 The present constitution of Aitchison College is still based on the set of rules framed for the Wards' School.

 Because of this seamless history from the "Wards School" to the "Chiefs' College" to the "Aitchison College" the school is arguably 157 years old in 2025.